SealSrijan/All-about-meeh/README.md

 ### 🏆 Achievements and Works
 - 🏅 **Achievements:**
     - Lead Developer and Captain of OTIS MTMC year-5 project on Inclusive Mobility Using AI.
-Secured First in India, and 5th in Asia.
+Secured First position in India, and 5th in Asia.

 - 💼 **Works:**
     - 1st project- MEDIVANCE (will be on my repo)